- Turquoise lagoons, white sands and fishing dhows

 IMPORTANT: the following itinerary is just an example - the actual itinerary is flexible and will depend on your preferences.

-Day 7 7 : BUSH AND BEACH - 3-4 hours ridingSea Horse Beach HouseAfter a hearty breakfast served at your hotel, set out on your ride following the old coastal main road running parallel to the beach before meandering up and wading across a small river estuary.
+Day 2 2 : BUSH AND BEACH RIDE - 3-4 hours ridingSea Horse Beach HouseAfter a hearty breakfast served at your hotel, head out on horseback along a route which follows the old coastal main road running parallel to the beach before meandering up and wading across a small river estuary.
 Along the route you pass through small rural villages where young children will come to wave at the horses.
 As the local population thins out there are long safe canters through coastal bush.
-After several hours in the saddle, a bush track through woodlands leads you down on to the beach with amazing views over the bay.
+After several hours in the saddle, a bush track through woodlands leads down onto the beach with amazing views over the bay.
 The long, deserted, sandy beaches offer a chance to experience dream-like canters on your way back to the stables.
 After a long day in the saddle, there is a chance for sundowners and a fine dinner at a local restaurant.

-Day 8 8 : RED DUNES - 3-4 hours ridingSea Horse Beach HouseAfter another delicious breakfast you will be driven over to the stables to mount up and set off on an exhilarating ride through the outskirts of town and along deserted sand beaches to the Red Dunes on North Beach.
+Day 3 3 : RED DUNES - 3-4 hours ridingSea Horse Beach HouseAfter a delicious breakfast you are driven over to the stables before mounting up and setting off on an exhilarating ride through the outskirts of town and along deserted sandy beaches to the Red Dunes on North Beach.
 There are ample opportunities for controlled canters on the wide open beaches before climbing the giant red coastal dunes.
 The panoramic views of the white sandbars and turquoise seas below are spectacular and one of the special highlights of this holiday.
 Lunch will be served at a gorgeous beachside restaurant overflowing with seafood specialties.
 After lunch you will stop at an arts and crafts centre that supports the local community.
 Relax by the pool in the late afternoon or take a stroll on the beach.
-Dinner will be served in tranquil settings as you savour and toast your final night.
+Dinner will be served in tranquil settings.

-Day 9 9 : VILANCULOS - JOHANNESBURG - 1.5 hours ridingAfter a relaxed breakfast take a short morning farewell ride up the coastline.
+Day 5 5 : VILANCULOS - JOHANNESBURG - 1.5 hours ridingAfter a relaxed breakfast, there is time for a short morning farewell ride up the coastline.
 The views over the bay and long stretches of unspoilt beach will be a memory that you never forget.
 You finish off your safari with the world renowned swim - to see horses wallowing and rolling in the sea is a once in a lifetime opportunity and truly magical experience.
 Time for one more lunch before you bid farewell to Vilanculos in preparation for your onward journey.
-Please note that if the tide is out on your final morning, you will do the swim on another day.

-You will be transferred to Vilanculos airport in time for your flight to Johannesburg and connecting flight back home.
+You will be transferred to Vilanculos airport in time for your flight back to Johannesburg.

 Dates & prices